divijghose/firedrake/Firedrake-meeting-2023-12-06.md

 ## Merge PRs

-*Note that these PRs should ideally already have been reviewed.
+*Note that PRs put in this section should either be trivial or already have been reviewed.
 Discussion-worthy PRs should be separate agenda items.*

 # Date of next meeting